rphlo/clock/README.md

-# clock
+# Clock
-A html clock
+A simple html clock